Overview

 Answers to the questions we're often asked.
 If you'd like to discuss anything further, get in touch with our team.

-Bone grafting often occurs alongside implant surgery when there’s a need to rebuild bone, helping to ensure a solid foundation for implants.
+Yes, bone grafting often occurs alongside implant surgery when there’s a need to rebuild bone, helping to ensure a solid foundation for implants.
 By increasing bone volume, grafting allows for optimal positioning and stability of the implants, enhancing their longevity and effectiveness.

 In cases of severely limited jawbone structure, zygoma implants paired with bone grafting may be effective.